datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/airtable-api.md

 ![Finding your base][image-2]

-You can find the Base ID in Hoghlighted section of the Base URL
+You can find the Base ID in Highlighted section of the Base URL

 `https://airtable.com/`<mark>YOUR_BASE_ID</mark>`/tblPI1Mclv7pqrqDq/viwCAMdqRwJpFOlxl?blocks=hide`